O come, O come, Emmanuel

 His love is that strong.

-This season, I’m begging you: don’t take hope in “Christmas cheer” or other false hopes that this world so easily tries to sell us.
+This season, I’m begging you: don’t take hope in “Christmas cheer” or “good vibes” that’s void of Christ or other false hopes that the world so easily sells us.
 Though initially enticing, it will leave you disappointed.
 I hate it for people that do buy into that; this season will leave them feeling beyond hope.

 Instead, take hope that Love came down.
 If your heart is whispering “there must be something more,” your heart is right.
 There is something more, and it came to us.
 He came to us.
 He knew what He was doing.
 God entered into this unforgiving, racist, rude, unmerciful, nasty, paralyzing world in order to bring us into His kingdom of eternal love.
-This is our greatest hope: He came to live among us so that we could dwell with Him forever.
+This is our greatest hope: He came to live among us in our dirt so that we could dwell with Him forever in His kingdom.

 In the midst of this temporary mess, Christ came to be with us for eternity.